-The biochemical oxygen demand (BOD) is the amount of oxygen that can be consumed by biological microorganisms when they decompose organic (carbon based) matter in water.
-The chemical oxygen demand (COD) is similar, but includes the oxygen demand when “oxidising” both organic and inorganic (e.g. ammonia) substances.
+The biochemical oxygen demand (BOD) is the amount of oxygen that can be consumed by biological microorganisms when they decompose organic matter in water.
+The chemical oxygen demand (COD) is the amount of oxygen consumed wen organics are chemically oxidised (usually using dichromate) under acidic conditions.
 Organic matter can contain bonds to elements such as nitrogen, which breaks down into ammonia as it is degraded.
-The ammonia creates an oxygen demand as it undergoes nitrification and converts to nitrate.
+The ammonia creates an oxygen demand as it undergoes nitrification and converts to nitrate, with its demand included in BOD testing.
+Dichromate, however, does not oxidise ammonia into nitrate, so nitrification is not included in the standard COD test.

 COD and BOD measure the potential deoxygenation of the water that can occur as the organic matter is broken down, and high BOD/COD concentrations can cause species such as fish to die, and create a shift towards a bacteria and worm dominated aquatic ecosystem.
 Many industries can create water high in COD/BOD, such as municipal (sewage) treatment , agriculture and mining.